plaintextaccounting/plaintextaccounting/plaintext-accounting-errors.md

   Liabilities:CreditCard
 ```

-If you have been working with US dollars, it’s very easy to think that the above 20.00 refers to $20.00, but Ledger and HLedger will process this amount as something other than US dollars.
+If you have been working with US dollars, it’s very easy to think that the above 20.00 refers to $20.00, but Ledger and Hledger will process this amount as something other than US dollars.

 ### Using a Comma When You Need a Period